survivejs/react-book/manuscript/linting_in_webpack.md

 ...
 ```

-This will keep the output tidy.
-The potential problem with this approach is that in case you invoke `lint` through some continuous integration (CI) system and expect it to return non-zero exit code, it won't.
-In our case we rely on Webpack to run ESlint for us so the somewhat ugly output isn't that big an issue and allows CI to work.
+The potential problem with this approach is that in case you invoke `lint` through some other command, it will pass the test even if there are failures!
+In other words if you have another script that does something like `npm run lint && npm run build`, it will build regardless of the output of the first command.

-T> An alternative way to achieve a tidier output is to invoke `npm run lint --silent`.
-That will hide the `ELIFECYCLE` bit.
-You can define an alias for this purpose.
-At Unix you would do `alias run='npm run --silent'` and then `run <script>`.

 ### Connecting ESlint with Webpack